Jigsaw (2017 film): Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 32% based on 92 reviews, with an average rating of 4.80/10.
-The site's critical consensus reads, "Jigsaw definitely won't win many converts to the Saw franchise, but for longtime fans, it should prove a respectably revolting—if rarely scary—diversion."
-On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 39 out of 100, based on 18 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while PostTrak reported women under 25 (21% of the film's audience) and older males (30%) gave it a 76% and 70% overall positive score, respectively.

 IGN gave the film a score of 4.5/10, writing "The good news is, Jigsaw is not the worst horror movie of the year.
 The bad news is, it's still bad enough that that's the good news...[It] doesn't capture what made the Saw franchise work in the first place."
 Darren French of Entertainment Weekly gave the film a "C", calling it disappointing and overly long.
 Bloody Disgusting gave the film two and a half out of five, saying the film "while being a fun ride, fails to justify its existence with a story that is overly familiar and a twist that doesn't live up to most of its predecessors".

 Variety's Owen Gleiberman found the film "garishly rote" saying "For 92 minutes, it more or less succeeds in sawing through your boredom, slicing and dicing with a glum explicitness that raises the occasional tingle of gross-out suspense but no longer carries any kick of true shock value."
 Germain Lussier of Gizmodo largely panned the film saying "[it] is one of the better films in the franchise.
 Unfortunately, that's not saying much."